Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

 You can run the examples below as-is, with the following notes:

 - For Covalent, run `covalent start` in the terminal to have the results show up in the GUI.
-- For Parsl, do `import parsl` followed by `parsl.load()` in Python before running the scripts in order to load a default Parsl configuration.
+- For Parsl, do `#!Python import parsl` followed by `#!Python parsl.load()` in Python before running the scripts in order to load a default Parsl configuration.

 ## Simple Workflow